valka465/scraper-with-chatgpt/README.md

 ### Maps

-The "Maps" tab in YourApp Name empowers you to gather data from Google Maps based on specific keywords and location preferences.
+The "Maps" tab in App empowers you to gather data from Google Maps based on specific keywords and location preferences.
 Here's how to navigate this tab and utilize its features:

 ![Maps Tab](https://github.com/valka465/scraper-with-chatgpt/blob/main/images/5.jpg)